Raising Cane's Chicken Fingers: Expansion

-In March 2020, many of Cane's locations switched from dine-in to pick-up and take-out service only due to the COVID-19 pandemic, whereas others closed temporarily.
+In March 2020, many of the Cane's locations switched from dine-in to pick-up and take-out service only due to the COVID-19 pandemic, whereas others closed temporarily.
 As of July 2020, certain locations had reopened their dining rooms, although Graves said the company was in no rush to do so on a full scale.

 In 2021, in response to a shortage of workers at the time, the company began dispatching hundreds of its corporate employees to work in its restaurants as cooks and cashiers, in addition to their existing duties regarding the hiring of new employees.
 The company planned to hire 10,000 new employees.
 The company's co-CEO said that the corporate employees are trained in the kitchen and on the register under normal circumstances.

 In 2022, Raising Cane's sued a shopping center in Hobart, Indiana.
 After the restaurant chain had signed a long-term lease, it was revealed that the shopping center had a non-compete agreement with McDonald's which prohibited other vendors from selling de-boned chicken products in the complex.

+On June 27, 2023, Raising Cane's opened up their first New York location in Times Square.